Graduate Certificate Programs

 This certificate program is focused on the increasingly important area of network security within the broader field of information technology.
 The coursework includes broader courses like Computer Networks and Network Security, plus more specialized courses on Intrusion Detection, Wireless Security, and Computer Forensics.

-This certificate program is focused on mastering programming skills required for to create and support applications on the web, including mobile web development, and specialized courses on client-side web programming and a server-side applications course.
+This certificate program is focused on mastering programming skills required to create and support applications on the web, including mobile web development, and specialized courses on client-side web programming, and a server-side applications course.

 This certificate program is focused on preparing students for leadership roles in managing the organizational impacts of technological change.
 The coursework includes broader courses like Organization Change and Development, plus more specialized courses on Project Management and modeling with Operations Management